 Last year, my university changed their graduation requirements for the kinesiology program.
 This means, since I started the program in 2010 [or something of that nature, I’ve been there too long], I can choose between the new option or the old one.
 [Main point: the new one requires only anatomy.
 The old one requires both anatomy AND physiology].
 I met with the department chair last year to discuss swapping some previous credits in teaching/psychology related courses for other related ones, and seeing if I could switch anatomy for physiology–just to see if I maybe could handle that better.

-Since May, the department chair has switched, however, so I e-mailed the new one on Thursday last week to follow up–turns out that the old chair was taking my request to the curriculum review committee the next day, but we scheduled a meeting anyways.
-Within 24 hours of his response, I had received an e-mail from the old chair as well as a follow-up from the new chair.
+Since May, the whole department has kind of switched things up turning into a faculty, however, so I e-mailed the new associate dean on Thursday last week to follow up–turns out that the department chair was taking my request to the curriculum review committee the next day, but we scheduled a meeting anyways.
+Within 24 hours of his response, I had received an e-mail from the chair as well as a follow-up from the associate dean […got that?].
 Approved: Switching coaching/teaching requirement and swapping the psychology class.
 Not approved: Anatomy exemption/swap.
-So, I was rather surprised when the new chair responded with my question of whether we still needed to meet with “I think we should still meet to discuss how you are going to handle the Human Anatomy requirement.”
+So, I was rather surprised when the associate dean responded with my question of whether we still needed to meet with “I think we should still meet to discuss how you are going to handle the Human Anatomy requirement.”